 Spice Combinations Chart

-Use this guide and the chart below as a starting point to begin with your experimentation to add new flavour and dimension to your everyday meals.
+Use this guide and the chart below as a starting point to begin with your experimentation.

-Feel free to make your own spice and flavour combos as you become more used to its taste and develop an idea of what flavour your chosen spice or spices will impart to the dish you add it to.
+Feel free to make your own spice and flavour combos as you become more used to the taste.

 This list of Spice substitute for difficult to find Indian Spices may help you in using your extra spices